vitaliizghonnik/trello-rest-api-testing/README.md

 2. Moving cards that have been already moved all cards from To Do list to Doing
 3. Removing deleted board

-# Testing technics used to checking the reliability of requirenments REST API
+# Testing techniques used in collection
-In the request called 'Create a checklist in the card of corrent collection is used blackbox testing technics used to checking the reliability requirenments
+Testing techniques that have been used to verify the compliance of requirements in Trello REST API include the software testing methodologies known as 'Data-Driven Testing' and 'Three-Value Boundary Value Analysis.'
+These are black-box testing techniques employed in the request called 'Create a checklist' within the current collection's card.